-- (1) absence on a WCB claim; - (2) maternity leave; - (3) absence on bereavement leave without pay; - (4) leave to participate in activities of a reserve component of the Canadian Armed Forces; - (5) illness; proof of illness may be required if the absence is greater than five (5) days or where it appears a pattern of consistent or frequent absence is developing; - (6) illness of a dependent child of an auxiliary employee, where no one other than the employee can care for the child.
+(1) absence on a WCB claim;

+- (2) pregnancy/parental leave; - (3) absence on bereavement leave without pay; - (4) leave to participate in activities of a Reserve Component of the Canadian Armed Forces;

+(5) illness; proof of illness may be required if the absence is greater than five (5) days or where it appears a pattern of consistent or frequent absence is developing;

+(6) illness of a dependent child, spouse or parent of an auxiliary employee, where no one other than the employee can care for the child, spouse or parent.
 Proof of illness may be required if a pattern of consistent absence is developing.
-Such leave will not exceed two (2) days; - (7) Union leave per Clause 2.10; - (8) jury duty; - (9) medical or dental appointments. - (1) Auxiliary employees, with the agreement of the Employer, may specify days and/or times of availability.
+Such leave will not exceed two (2) days;

+- (7) union leave per Clause 2.10;

+- (8) jury duty;

+- (9) medical or dental appointments.

+- (1) Auxiliary employees, with the agreement of the Employer, may specify days and/or times of availability.
 Such agreed to days and/or times and any agreed to alterations thereto, shall be in writing and include the days and/or times, and effective date.